doctordesh/avatargen/README.md

 # Avatargen

-Are you running some kind of webservice where users can upload a profile picture but manyare missing?
+Are you running some kind of webservice where users can upload a profile picture but many are missing?
 Are you tired of looking at the same default avatar?
-Good, you are in the right place"
+Good, you are in the right place!

-Based on a random walk, `avatargen` will build avatars for you!
-There's always one point of border for stylish reasons.
+Based on a random walk, `avatargen` will create interesting placeholder avatars for you!

 ## Installation